SmilingZero/BlazeBlack2ReduxWiki/docs/legendary.md

 ## The Johto Birds: Lugia and Ho-oh.

 Speak to/battle Lance at the end of Victory Road.
-(On Challenge Mode only, you are required to battle him.)
+(In Challenge Mode only, you are required to battle him.)

  - Upon listening to him/defeating him, Lance will give you the Rainbow Wing and the Silver Wing.
  - However, you will also require the respective bells to make the Birds appear, like in HGSS.